Stoev modules for VCV Rack

 - TRIG output – when Symmetry is used as a quantizer, outputs a trigger each time the input signal is quantized to a new scale degree.
 When Symmetry is used as an arpeggiator, outputs a trigger each time a trigger/gate is received at the TRIG input.

-When section B inputs are not connected, its outputs mirror the outputs of section A.
+When the inputs of section B are not connected, its outputs mirror the outputs of section A.